 A conversion funnel shows the rate that users complete each step of a user journey to reach an overall goal.
 It is an important part of understanding how a website is performing and should be one of the core elements of measuring user interactions with your site.
 It is known as a funnel because it tends to start with a large number of users at the top, tapering to a smaller number at the bottom (though your aim is to get it to look less tapered).

 It will show you over time whether users are doing what you want them to do.
-This usually means reaching a goal that is important to your business, like sign up to a form, download some content, make a purchase, etc.
+This usually means reaching a goal that is important to your business, like signing up to a form, downloading some content, making a purchase, etc.

-Then it's a case of picking your weapon in terms of software, which will be dependent on what you're looking to track (see below).
+Then it's a case of picking your software, which will be dependent on what you're looking to track (see below).
+It will likely be the same tool you're using to gather page data and audience data.
 You install the code tag for this on your website so it is present on every page, which should be a quick dev task.
 Once you've checked this is up and running properly you can then set up your funnel to collect your data.

 In several pieces of software the funnel will only gather data from the day it is set up, so it's a good idea to get it up and running as soon as you know what you want to track.
 You'll want to gather data for a few weeks to get a sense of what is 'normal' on your site (a.k.a. your baseline).